chuanh-ustc/surge/README.md

 # surge
-this is my surge rulesets
+this is my surge rulesets.

-schloar.conf will collect scholar domains which need institutional authority for further visiting direct.conf will collect domains bypassing the proxy rules
+schloar.conf will collect scholar domains which need institutional authority for further visiting.

+direct.conf will collect domains bypassing the proxy rules.